Dai Wilkins

 David Wilkins better known as Dai Wilkins (born 22 July 1942) is a former Welsh international lawn and indoor bowler.

 Bowls career

+Wilkins was the youngest ever winner of the Neath Bowls Open in 1969.
+The following year he represented the Welsh team, at the 1970 British Commonwealth Games in Edinburgh, Scotland, where he participated in the singles competition.

-He won two Commonwealth Games bronze medals in the fours at the 1998 Commonwealth Games in Kuala Lumpur and the 2002 Commonwealth Games in Manchester.
+He went on to win two Commonwealth Games bronze medals in the fours at the 1998 Commonwealth Games in Kuala Lumpur and the 2002 Commonwealth Games in Manchester.

 He is a seven times Welsh National Bowls Championships winner, winning the singles in 1983 & 1996, the pairs in 1987 with his son Jeff, triples winner in 1986 & 1991 and fours winner in 2012 & 2013.

 Football

 He had a soccer trial with Cardiff City F.C. before playing rugby for Glynneath RFC.